Scholae de litteris latinis: courses on ancient, Christian and humanistic Latin literature, and on Roman daily life

 Latin language: elementary (A1, A2), intermediate (B1, B2, B3) and advanced level (C1.1, C1.2);

-Latin rhetoric: for students at advanced level (C1 or C2);
+Latin composition: for students at advanced level (C1 and C2);

-Roman antiquities: for students at advanced level (C1 or C2);
+Ancient Latin literature: for students at advanced level (C1 and C2);

-Ancient Latin literature: for students at advanced level (C1 or C2);
+Christian Latin literature: for students at advanced level (C1 and C2);

 How to apply